 The federal Consolidated Omnibus Budget Reconciliation Act (COBRA) permits employees to continue their group health coverage if they leave the group for certain specified reasons.
 Virginia law requires a group hospital, medical, surgical, and major medical policy to contain a provision for continuation of coverage under the group policy if the insurance on an individual covered under such a policy stops because the individual is no longer eligible for coverage (before that individual becomes eligible for Medicare or Medicaid benefits) (VA Code Sec.
 38.2-3541).
 The continuation of coverage must continue under the policy for 12 months immediately following the date the individual’s eligibility is terminated.

-To be eligible for the continuation coverage, an individual must have been continuously insured under the group policy for the three months immediately before the termination of eligibility.
+To be eligible for the continuation coverage, an individual must have been continuously insured under the group policy for the 3 months immediately before the termination of eligibility.

-The application and payment for the extended coverage must be made to the employer within 31 days after issuance of the written notice from the employer, but in ...
+The application and payment for the extended coverage must be made to the employer within 31 days after issuance of the written notice from the employer but in no event beyond the 60-day period following the termination of the person's eligibility.
+Premiums must be paid to the employer in a timely manner on ...